 According to Georgia code, no one is allowed to operate a bike with handlebars more than 15 inches in height above the backrest.
-Bikes are also required to have footrests in the event it will be carrying passengers.
+Motorcycles are also required to have footrests in the event it will be carrying passengers.
 If a passenger is to ride on the vehicle, there must be a designated seat or sidecar for them.
 They cannot share the main driving seat.

 As like all other vehicles, brake lights and turn signals are required.
-Left and right mirrors are also required; however, on a motorcycle, only one is mandated by law.
+Left and right mirrors are also required; however, on a motorcycle only one is mandated by law.

 Road Safety Equipment